vmware/concord-bft/messages/README.md

  * kvpair - Keys must be primitive types.
 Values can be any type
  * list - A homogeneous list of any type
+ * fixedlist - A homogeneous fixed-size list of any type.
+Maps to `std::array` in C++.
+Note that `std::array` types are stored on the stack.
  * map - A lexicographically sorted list of key-value pairs
  * oneof - A sum type (tagged union) containing exactly one of the given messages. oneof types cannot contain primitives or compound types, they can only refer to messages.
 This is useful for deserializing a set of related messages into a given wrapper type.
 A oneof maps to a `std::variant` in c++.
  * optional - An optional value of any type.
 An optional maps to a `std::optional` in C++.